VA Portland Health Care System

 Cancer Rehabilitation Services

-The effects of cancer and related treatment may cause new symptoms that change how you move around and care for yourself.
-Specialized therapies are available for Veterans with cancer to maximize quality of life, daily function, and promote whole-person wellness.
+The effects of cancer and related treatment can lead to many changes in your body.
+Some of these interventions may cause new symptoms that change how you move, function, and ultimately care for yourself.
+Specialized therapies are available for Veterans with cancer to address these changes.
+Therapeutic intervention can be aimed at returning function, maximizing quality of life, engaging in daily activity, and promoting whole-person wellness.
+Each Veteran’s cancer related rehabilitation requires an individualized approach tailored to work towards their needs.
+For more information, please call Physical/Occupational Therapy: (503) 273-5018.

 Chaplains are clinically trained caregivers who may assist you in the journey into your spiritual life.
 A sense of meaning and purpose, a connection with one’s community can help you to have a better quality of life during your illness and care.
 Reflective conversations are frequently a great place to start the process of spiritual practice.
 Chaplains are available 24 hour a day, 7 days a week to provide care.
 If you wish to speak with a chaplain, please call: (503) 220-8262, ext.
 57021.